hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 > Slide: 07 - Dependency Injection

-I resisted the temptation to make Watchlist a singleton, because singletons have a number of important downsides.
-In particular, they create a new dependency between the singleton and the object that uses it, while we're trying to *reduce* dependencies.
+I know singletons are popular, but I resisted the temptation to make Watchlist a singleton, because they have a lot of downsides.

-With dependency injection, the link between the view controller and a particular Watchlist object doesn't exist until you actually run the app.
+I don't have the time to discuss this in a lot of detail, but with dependency injection what happens is that you *give* the object to each view controller that needs it.
+The view controllers don't have to go looking for it.

+If this were a singleton, then view controllers would depend on that object existing somewhere, and this as the word implies, this *increases* the dependencies between your objects.

 > Show this in the app, from Search screen